Progress studies: The Great Stagnation

-In the last hundred-and-fifty to two-hundred years, unprecedented improvements have taken place in life expectancy, literacy, child mortality, and poverty, especially during an exceptional period of economic growth from 1870-1970.
+In the last hundred-and-fifty to two-hundred years, unprecedented improvements have taken place in life expectancy, literacy, child mortality, and poverty, especially during an exceptional period of economic growth from 1870 to 1970.
 As Paul Krugman said in 1996, "By any reasonable standard, the change in how America lived between 1918 and 1957 was immensely greater than the change between 1957 and the present."

 The great stagnation refers to the time from the 1970s to the present, where people's paychecks relative to cost of living started decreasing, and breakthrough scientific papers and patents have become less common.
 Tyler Cowen posits in his book, The Great Stagnation, that recent advances in information technology, have obscured a slowdown in scientific discovery and technological innovation outside of computers.
 Initiatives such as the Institute for Progress's partnership with the National Science Foundation aim to better align research granting incentives with scientific progress.